videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 The Joining screen will consist of:

 - Create Button - This button will create a new meeting for you.
-- TextField for Meeting ID - This textfield will contain the meeting ID you want to join.
+- TextField for Meeting ID - This text field will contain the meeting ID you want to join.
-- Join Button - This buttom will join the meeting with which the you will be joined.
+- Join Button - This button will join the meeting with meetingId you provided.

-1. To create the basic UI replace the `App()` in the `App.js` file with following code
+1. To create the basic UI, replace the `App()` in the `App.js` file with the following code

 ```jsx title="App.js"
 function App() {